zachinoz/getground_dbt-postgres/getground/README.md

 3. Analyse the data using SQL.
 Be sure to include your investigative thought process, findings, limitations, and assumptions.

-thought process
+**Thought Process**

-    - My first thought was investigating gaps in data, so looking at the zero values in partner table for example.
+My first thought was investigating gaps in data, so looking at the zero values in partner table for example.
 It wasn't until I created the staging partner and sales people tables in dbt, and finally the model in marts which combined all three tables that highlighted the gaps in data.

-findings
+**findings**

-     - Notably, lead sales contact/sales person 'Potato' does not have a country or entry in the sales_people table.
+Notably, lead sales contact/sales person 'Potato' does not have a country or entry in the sales_people table.
 If we apply this to the joint referral_partner_sales dbt table, it results in almost 25% of country data missing.

 ```
     with total as (